ItIsMeMarin/codewars_kata/readme.md

 # Hi, this are my solutions from Codewars website

-# My name is Milos
+# task.py is Dijkstra's algorithm created to find shortest path between cities